 At I.T.D.L, we know that restoring a smile does not take away the emotional and physical damage the victims have suffered.
 However, it goes a long way to help give back confidence and hope for their future.
 Seeing the difference we make in their lives makes it well worth it.
 We encourage doctors and other dental laboratories to give back within their communities to help make a difference.
 We are Intelligent Touch Dental Laboratory; Smiles, Changing Lives.

 Check out this article on our Laboratory Giving Back!

 By Hannah Feldman

-This year, Geffre has committed his laboratory to donating four complete denture cases and four complete roundhouse cases.
+This year, Geffre has committed his laboratory to donate four complete denture cases and four complete roundhouse cases.
 He rarely meets the patients who benefit from his work, but he’s very aware that every case he delivers is changing a life.
 Missing teeth and facial injuries can provide a constant, visible reminder of a past that many survivors can’t afford to correct.
 A new smile inspires incredible confidence and a fresh start.

 “Maybe these victims of abuse stayed out of love, but also because of fear.
 We have to look at them with compassion and give back their smiles because when they see themselves—all of a sudden looking warm and changed—they also change,” Geffre says.
 “And even though I never see that person, it’s nice to know I helped in that effort.”

 Despite never meeting most of the survivors he helps, Geffre knows the work he does is appreciated.
 His laboratory frequently receives thank-you cards, and the AACD has honored him with three Give Back a Smile Awards for achieving the charitable goals to which he’d committed.